 You may have a right to request:

-- to get your personal data so you can reuse it across different services ('data portability' in the GDPR)
+- to get your personal data so you can reuse it across different services ('data portability' in the UK GDPR)

 You may also have rights in relation to automated decision-making and profiling.